 All the ingenuity of the microgrid, cogeneration and alternative forms of energy are not hidden from view, as is typical of traditional infrastructure.
 Instead, all the technology is fully leveraged in creative ways, with a pronounced focus on student education.

 On Earth Day in 2016, Siemens and Algonquin signed a Memorandum of Understanding.
 Algonquin College and Siemens Canada will continue to collaborate on leading-edge academic programming that will maximize experiential learning opportunities for students and lead to new applied research opportunities.
-Siemens Canada President and CEO, Faisal Kazi summed up the significance.
+Siemens CEO Robert Hardt summed up the significance of the moment at that signing.